StephenOTT/GitHub-Analytics/README.md

 8. No event or record is created when a Label is created or deleted in a repo (this is the creation or deletion of a label for the entire repository).
 9. No event or record is created when a repo is un-stared.
 A Repo Event is created when a repo is Stared, but not when it is un-stared.
 10. No event or record is created when a repo is Watched, ignored, or Not-Watching
+11. Issue Events do not have a field that indicate the specific issue the event comes from.
+Issue Events should have a "repo" object like Repository Events have that indicates the specific repo and issue number that the events come from.
+(This issue has been resolved manually during the data download.
+See the 'getIssueEventsAllIssue' Method).